 Watch enthusiasts eagerly await the Baselworld every year.
-And as we slowly get a glimpse of just what will be on platter at the Baselworld 2012, we can’t help but look forward to this event.
-The latest beauty we hear that is all set to steal the watch collectors hearts at Baselworld is Christophe Claret’s X-Trem-1.
-A breathtaking beauty, this high-tech, high-end tourbillion timepiece uses magnetic fields to create an illusions of hours and minutes hands floating in mid air.
-The flying tourbillon inclined at a 30° angle, mounted on a three-dimensional curvex titanium mainplate, equipped with a retrograde hours and minutes display system, makes the X-Trem (X for Experimental Time R for Research E for Engineering M for Mechanism) the first of its kind.
+And as we slowly get a glimpse of just what will be on a platter at the Baselworld 2012, we can’t help but look forward to this event.
+The latest beauty we hear that is all set to steal the watch collectors’ hearts at Baselworld is Christophe Claret’s X-Trem-1.
+A breathtaking beauty, this high-tech, high-end tourbillion timepiece uses magnetic fields to create illusions of hours and minutes hands floating in mid-air.
+The flying tourbillon inclined at a 30° angle, mounted on three-dimensional curved titanium manipulate, equipped with a retrograde hours and minutes display system, makes the X-Trem (X for Experimental Time R for Research E for Engineering M for Mechanism) the first of its kind.
 Boasting of a caliber FLY11 movement, this timepiece has a power reserve of 50+ hours.

-The tourbillon movement and the time indication gear trains boast of their own individual energy supply which helps to optimize power distribution and duration.
-Hours and minutes are indicated by two 4mm-diameter hollowed spheres.
-The case is water resistant up to 100ft.
-The timepiece is available in three versions, a polished white gold/bead-blasted black PVD-coated version, a polished rose gold/bead-blasted black PVD-coated version and a platinum/bead-blasted black PVD-coated version.
+The tourbillon movement and the time indication gear trains boast of their own individual energy supply, which helps optimize power distribution and duration.
+Two 4mm-diameter hollowed spheres indicate hours and minutes.
+The case is water-resistant up to 100ft.
+The timepiece is available in three versions, a polished white gold/bead-blasted black PVD-coated version, a polished rose gold/bead-blasted black PVD-coated version, and a platinum/bead-blasted black PVD-coated version.
 The strap is available in either black hand-sewn alligator leather or rubber-touch leather fitted with an innovative two-screw fastening system.

-The timepiece also boasts of Super-LumiNova along the side of its caseband which makes enables the wearer to read time even in the dark.
-A limited edition creation, only 8 pieces of each version of this timepiece will be available.
+The timepiece also boasts of Super-LumiNova along the side of its case, enabling the wearer to read the time even in the dark.
+A limited-edition creation, only 8 pieces of each version of this timepiece will be available.
 The public price of the X-Trem-1 is between 264’000 and 288’000 Swiss francs ($294,400 – $321,300) depending on your choice of precious metal – pink or white gold or platinum.